 Informal Resolution presents the opportunity for the Complainant and Respondent to resolve allegations of Prohibited Conduct without an investigation or hearing.

 Participation in Informal Resolution in lieu of the Formal Resolution Process is purely voluntary.
 As to Title IX Prohibited Conduct, Informal Resolution is available only when a Formal Complaint has been filed and the parties agree to its use in writing.
 For cases involving Community Standards Prohibited Conduct, the Title IX Coordinator may use any form of Informal Resolution and need not strictly follow the procedures set out in this section.
-Informal Resolution may be used only with the approval of the Title IX Coordinator, who may deem its use inappropriate based on the specific allegations involved or other factors.
-Informal resolution is not available to resolve a student-Complainant's allegation that an employee has engaged in Title IX Prohibited Conduct.
-Prior to initiating Informal Resolution, the Title IX Coordinator will provide the Parties with written notice disclosing the allegations, the requirements of the process, the right to withdraw from Informal Resolution to pursue Formal Resolution, and any consequences of participation (e.g., as it relates to any subsequent Formal Resolution if Informal Resolution is not achieved).
+Informal Resolution is not available to resolve a student-Complainant's allegation that an employee has engaged in Title IX Prohibited Conduct.
+The Parties may voluntarily elect to enter the HWS Informal Resolution process at any time through informed written consent.
+The informed written consent of the parties will include all terms of the elected informal process, including a statement that any agreement reached through the process is binding on the parties.